 Compared to other cancers of the head and neck, very little is known about what causes sinonasal undifferentiated carcinoma although some patients may have received radiation therapy in the past for a different cancer in the same area of the body.

-If you had surgery to remove the tumour from your body, your pathologist will attempt to measure the tumour and this measurement will be included in your report.
+This is the largest dimension of the tumour measured in centimeters.
 For example, if the tumour measures 5 cm x 3 cm x 1 cm, the report may describe the tumour size as 5 cm in greatest dimension.